 |This article contains some features only available in Google Optimize 360, part of Google Marketing Platform.
 Learn more.|

-Optimize targeting allows you to choose who is eligible to be in your experiment, and when they’re served experiment variations.In this article:
+Optimize targeting allows you to choose who is eligible to be in your experiment, and when they’re served experiment variants.In this article:

 Here are a few examples of Optimize targeting:

-- Only show experiment variations to visitors in a specific city or county (Geo targeting)
+- Only show experiment variants to visitors in a specific city or county (Geo targeting)

-- Only show experiment variations to visitors referred from a specific web site (Behavior targeting)
+- Only show experiment variants to visitors referred from a specific web site (Behavior targeting)

-- Only render experiment variations on mobile or on certain browsers (Technology targeting)
+- Only render experiment variants on mobile or on certain browsers (Technology targeting)

 - Target users interested in a specific product category or who have purchased a certain product (Audience targeting)